 Dance the (figurative) security blankets away if you manage to do it

-ALL PHONEY gods have one thing in common: it kills your soul to worship one of them. . . .
+It kills your soul to worship one of [the killing, phoney gods].
 This is unfortunate.
 [Short 61]

 "To live is to dance!!" - Snoopy.
 [Short 112]